dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/index-v10.0.0.md

 # JavaScript API Reference

 Dynamsoft Barcode Reader JavaScript Edition v10.0.0 is built based on the [Dynamsoft Capture Vision Architecture]().
-This is the index page for the docs which will help you learn and use the SDK in your application.
+This is the index page for the API reference docs which will help you learn and use the SDK in your application.

 ## Sample Usage